springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Generally, the purpose of each link that we provide can be determined by its descriptive text label; linked images or icons have alternative text or similar to provide this context.
+Generally, the purpose of first party links can be determined by their descriptive text labels.
+Most linked images or icons have alternative text or supplementary text labels.
 <br><br>
-In research articles, anchor links that refer to same-page supplementary figures or tables may have insufficient context in their link text.
-Repetitive links (e.g. "show more" or "view all" type links in lists of content) may not be differentiated from each other.
-In limited cases we may support poor link text with the use of WAI-ARIA labels.
+In submitted articles, anchor links that refer to supplementary figures or tables may have insufficient context in their link text (e.g. figure numbers only).
+In limited cases we may support inadequate link text with the use of WAI-ARIA techniques.
 We are actively working to repair these problems.
 <br><br>
-Third party scripts including advertising scripts, the Disqus commenting widget, or survey or customer services widgets (among others), may inject content that includes links with no accessible text, or poorly-named accessible text.
-Where we know of deficiencies, we have contacted third party suppliers to request repairs.
+Third party scripts including advertising scripts, the Disqus commenting widget, survey or customer services widgets (among others), may inject content that includes links with no accessible text, or poorly-named accessible text.
+When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 <tr id="pointer-gestures" valign="top">